Jesper Swedberg: Professor and bishop

 As a bishop, Swedberg took a special interest in the lost souls over in Delaware, and appointed several priests to go and live there, and he wrote letters and sermons to them.

 As Swedberg was writing so much, he began to take a special interest in the Swedish language.
 At the end of the 17th century, he made several contributions to the ongoing debate about the Swedish language.
 Swedberg advocated that the orthodox Swedish grammar was to be preserved as much as possible, and was patriotic concerning the language which he believed had an ancient history.
 But once again, his views were largely disregarded by the establishment.
 He nonetheless manifested his ideas in a combined book of grammar and dictionary, published in 1716.

 In 1719 he and his children were ennobled by Queen Ulrika Eleonora of Sweden, for his services.

 In those days the wooden buildings of cities were subject to disastrous fires, and Uppsala was no exception.
 In Uppsala, Swedberg's house burned down three times: in 1702, 1716 and 1730.
 These calamities had a negative impact on his health, especially as he was getting old, but he nevertheless wrote his memoirs, which were filled with gratitude towards the Lord, to whom Swedberg attributed all good things in his life.

 Beliefs

-What has made Swedberg stand out is that he so harshly criticized the established Lutheran Church in Sweden.
-He himself had grown up in the countryside, unlike many priests who had learnt about the Lutheran doctrines already from their fathers.
-Swedberg was saying that the modern beliefs had too much brain and not enough heart to them.
+Swedberg stood out because he criticized the Lutheran Church in Sweden.
+He had grown up in the countryside, unlike the many urban priests who had learnt Lutheranism from their fathers.
+Swedberg argued that modern Lutheranism in Sweden had become too doctrinal and had lost its way.

-It is said that Swedberg throughout his life retained a naive form of Christianity from his childhood.
-Spirits and angels were entrusted, and Swedberg claimed the Lord had saved his life more than once, which He did by giving Swedberg direct messages, warning him of dangers.
+Throughout his life, Swedberg retained the Christian primitivism of his childhood.
+Spirits and angels were trusted: Swedberg claimed that God had saved his life more than once by warning Swedberg directly.